Skip to main content

 After installation, you can reference these dependencies in your code:

-In the cloud function Node.js environment, code cannot be written directly using the ES Module specification.
-The main reason is that the entry file (index.js) supported by cloud functions by default must follow the CommonJS specification.
-To use the ES Module specification, see using-es-module-specification
+The Node.js environment in cloud functions cannot directly use ES Module specification to write code.
+The main reason is that the default entry file (index.js) supported by cloud functions must follow the CommonJS specification.
+If you need to use ES Module specification, please refer to Using ES Module Specification

 const cloudbase = require('@cloudbase/node-sdk');